 Shop Now: Dr. Bronner’s Pure-Castile "Peppermint" Liquid Soap, $10.79, target.com.

 Many commercial toilet brush models are made of plastic, losing bristles and become too flimsy over time.
 Industrial options might be better for long term use—this wooden model features a tight ring of polypropylene that can be used to clean the inside of your toilet bowl.
 Some may prefer to purchase more than one toilet brush, as they make for effective floor scrubbers in the bathroom and kitchen as well.

-Grainger Polypropylene Short Handle Toilet Brush, $5, grainger.com
+Shop Now: Grainger Polypropylene Short Handle Toilet Brush, $5.60, grainger.com.

 If you think about it, you're introducing dirt and bacteria into cleaning solution when you repeatedly dunk a rag or sponge into a bucket.
 Having spray bottles full of your choice of DIY cleaners or eco-friendly, organic options is a smarter solution, since you'll also be able to prevent waste by only using what you need.
 Choose glass options; you can clean and reuse these much longer than plastic models.

-Sally's Organics Amber Glass Spray Bottles with Labels, $11 for 2, amazon.com
+Shop Now: Sally's Organics Amber Glass Spray Bottles with Labels, $19.98 for two, amazon.com.

 All-Purpose Household Cleaner